1. Overview

 e is the error term

-Observations are weighted by the volume of outputs nLA,t,s
+Observations are weighted by the volume of outputs nLA,t,s~

-From the regression, the local authority’s expected spend on casemix in year t (cEngland,t|t,s) can be estimated as well as the expected spend in year t if the casemix were instead the casemix of the following year t (cEngland,t+1|t,s) The year-on-year change in expenditure attributable to change in casemix is calculated as follows:
+From the regression, the local authority's expected spend on casemix in year t (cEngland,t|t,s) can be estimated as well as the expected spend in year t if the casemix was instead the casemix of the following year t (cEngland,t+1|t,s) The year-on-year change in expenditure attributable to change in casemix is calculated as follows:

 LAC casemix data